Things to do in Glasgow

 What is it?
 Sharmanka shows involve sculptures made of reclaimed scrap, synchronised music, coloured lighting and hundreds of carved grotesques living out stories that are sometimes funny, sometimes tragic, all set against the inevitable and relentless cycle of life and death.

 Why go?
 Don't be put off by the prospect of Russian tragedy told through the medium of electro-powered wooden figures.
 There is something charming, simple, direct and utterly hypnotic about these shows.

 What is it?
 Based in a faux-baronial building at the cathedral precinct in the East End, this museum aims to promote understanding and respect between people of all faiths, but also to explain religion in west-central Scotland.

 Why go?
 It has some beautiful religious art and artefacts from all over the world, touching on Hinduism, the Mexican Day of the Dead and more.
-There's also a small, placid Zen garden if you’re feeling inspired to practice your meditation.
+There's also a small, placid zen garden if you’re feeling inspired to practise your meditation.

 What is it?
 Based within the National Stadium at Hampden, the museum focuses on Scotland's unique football heritage.
 It contains an extensive collection of memorabilia as well as showy items such as the Scottish Cup, the world’s oldest surviving association football trophy (the English FA Cup would be older but the original was nabbed in 1895).

 Why go?
 To tour the 52,000-capacity National Stadium and for a chance to practise your victory dance in the Scottish Football Hall of Fame.

 What is it?
 In sharp contrast to genteel Edinburgh with its fancy international arts festival, Glasgow sees itself as the edgier, grittier cousin.
 Hang out with the cool kids at Òran Mór, a refurbed Victorian church that functions as a pub-restaurant, theatre, gig spot, nightclub and even a wedding venue.